 Signet-ring: The dilated airway lies adjacent to a pulmonary artery branch giving the appearance of a ring (internal bronchial diameter greater than that of the adjacent pulmonary artery).

 Varicose:Implies non-uniform bronchial dilatation.
-The bronchi resemble like varicose veins.
+The bronchi resemble varicose veins.
 The luminal dilatation is characterized by alternating areas of luminal dilatation and constriction, creating a beaded appearance, and the wall thickening is irregular.
 This varicose bronchiectasis serves as an intermediate step before the development of grossly dilated cystic airways.

 Cystic or saccular: A cluster of thin-walled cystic spaces.